melatonia/meloworld-dotfiles/README.md

 ![idle](assets/idle.png)

-a sleeping cat appears after a few minutes of inactivity. dims the screen, breathing animation, animated z's. any input dismisses it with a fade.
+a sleeping cat appears after a few minutes of inactivity. dims the screen, breathing animation, animated z's drifting up. any input dismisses it with a fade.

 </details>